 Credit inquiries occur when a lender requests your full credit history from one of the credit reporting agencies.
-These inquiries into your credit history can affect your credit score negatively and will stay on your report for up to two-years.
+These inquiries into your credit history can affect your credit score negatively and will typically stay on your report for up to two years.

 Inquiries stay on your record for so long because they reflect how many times you have applied for credit.
-Lenders use how many times you have applied for credit to judge whether you should be approved for lending.
+Lenders use how many times you have applied for credit to judge whether you should be approved for an extension of credit.

-In certain circumstances an unapproved inquiry can be removed from your credit report by sending a credit inquiry removal letter to the credit reporting agency or by disputing online.
+In certain circumstances, an unapproved inquiry can be removed from your credit report by sending a credit inquiry removal letter to the credit reporting agency or by disputing it online.

 The difference between hard and soft inquiries

 Although there is no difference between the data provided in a hard and soft inquiry, they do not affect your credit the same way.
-A common misconception is that checking your own credit history will negatively affect your score, however, this is not the case.
+A common misconception is that checking your own credit history will negatively affect your score, but this is not true.
 When you check your own credit history, it is considered a soft inquiry and will not show on your credit report or affect your score.

-Hard inquiries, by contrast, are completed when a lender pulls your credit report.
-A lender may pull your credit history while going through an application for a new loan, credit card or any line of credit.
+Hard inquiries, by contrast, occur when a lender pulls your credit report.
+A lender may pull your credit history while going through an application for a new loan, a new credit card or any line of credit.
 Additionally, banks and property managers may pull your credit while setting up accounts or determining approval for an apartment.

-Occasionally, a hard credit report can be pulled without your knowledge, approval or without your full understanding.
-Hard inquiries that were pulled without your request can legally be removed from your credit report due to the fair credit reporting act.
+Occasionally, a hard credit report can sometimes be pulled without your knowledge, approval or without your full understanding.
+Hard inquiries that were pulled without your request can be removed from your credit report under the Fair Credit Reporting Act.

 How do credit inquiries affect your credit score?

-Hard inquiries count as a minor negative entries and account for 10 percent of your credit score.
-Although the exact effect on your credit score will vary depending on your credit history and current standing you can expect to see a one to five point drop to your overall credit score.
+Hard inquiries count as minor negative entries and account for 10 percent of your credit score.
+Although the exact effect on your credit score will vary depending on your credit history and current standing, you can typically expect to see a one to five point drop in your overall credit score.

-Although the exact drop to your credit score will vary, you can expect to see large drops in your score when these inquiries start to add up.
+Although the exact hit to your credit score will vary, you can expect to see drops in your score when these inquiries start to add up.
 Occasionally lenders will either pull your credit by mistake, pull your credit multiple times or pull your credit without your knowledge whatsoever.

 Can you remove inquiries from your credit report?